blancoh/jenkins-packer-pipeline/README.md

 Jenkins Packer Build Pipeline

+OS version: Ubuntu Bionic 18.04

-Purpose of this project is to create a fresh Amazon VPC to build Amazon Machine Images (AMI) then destroy the VPC.
+Purpose of this project is to create a fresh Amazon VPC to build Amazon Machine Image (AMI) then destroy the VPC.

 Jenkinsfile Pipeline script will execute the following steps.